-This article leverages the Jo Rowlands' typology of power and Crenshaw's intersectionality to engage in interpretative phenomenological analysis of Ukrainian women refugee entrepreneurs.
-In this study, we ask: 'How do Ukrainian women refugee entrepreneurs experience their identities as mothers, refugees, Ukrainians, and entrepreneurs in a context of displacement in the UK and Romania?'
+This article leverages the Jo Rowlands' typology of power (1997) and Crenshaw's intersectionality (1991) to engage in Interpretative Phenomenological Analysis (IPA) of Ukrainian women refugee entrepreneurs.
+We ask: How do Ukrainian women refugee entrepreneurs experience their identities as mothers, refugees, Ukrainians, and entrepreneurs in a context of displacement in the UK and Romania?
 Drawing on interviews and field notes, we expose the lived experiences of 13 women refugee entrepreneurs and reveal how they navigate their intersectional identities by enacting their agency through different forms of power.
-In doing so, our study aligns with this Special Issue call for understanding 'everyday refugee entrepreneurship' in under-researched constraint contexts thus, contributing to refugee entrepreneurship research and policy.
+In doing so, our study aligns with this Special Issue call for understanding 'everyday refugee entrepreneurship' in under-researched constraint contexts, thus contributing to refugee entrepreneurship research and policy.

-Keywords

-women refugee entrepreneurs, liability of refugeeness, agency, intersectional empowerment
+Keywords: women refugee entrepreneurs, liability of refugeeness, agency, intersectional empowerment http://mc.manuscriptcentral.com/ISBJ